 Make Up and Nails

-- Make Up and hair must be natural in appearance
+- Make Up must be natural in appearance

 - False/acrylic nails are not allowed

 - External coats/jackets are not to be worn inside the school building

 - A headscarf worn for religious reasons must be plain black or grey with no decorations or tassels

 All items of uniform should be labelled with the student’s name.
 Students who lose items of uniform equipment should contact Reception where lost property is stored.